simoncoggins/moodle-tool_capexplorer/README.txt

 Moodle 2.7+.
 It should be possible to backport to any 2.x version by including the treeview library in the module.

+Note: This plugin does not current support sites that use MNet.

 Installation
 ============